What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

-Orthopaedic surgeons are notorious for their arrogance and lack of bedside manner.
+Historically, orthopaedic surgeons are notorious for their arrogance and lack of bedside manner.
 This has been the case for over a hundred years.
 I got to witness some shocking examples when working in the rehabilitation department of Dunedin Hospital during the 1970s.

 Back in the old days, before medical wonders such as anaesthesia and blood transfusions, it took a very brave person to be a surgeon.
 There was no place for dithering.
 They had to be bold and decisive.
 They had to get in and out with the least of delays.
 Hesitation equaled prolonging excruciating pain and risk of bleeding to death on the operating table.
 Surgery was not a job for the faint-hearted.
 Death was a frequent outcome.
 One could easily understand why one's surgeon might come across as reluctant to become your friend prior to surgery!

-To better understand the historical undertones of brusque arrogance that still persist today, I recommend you read "The Emperor of All Maladies: A Biography of Cancer", a book written by Siddhartha Mukherjee, an Indian-born American physician and oncologist.
-Its a compelling, gut-wrenching read.
+To better understand the historical undertones of brusque arrogance that persist today, I recommend you read "The Emperor of All Maladies: A Biography of Cancer", a book written by Siddhartha Mukherjee, an Indian-born American physician and oncologist.
+It's an interesting, gut-wrenching read.

 Of course, most surgeons have the most delightful and respectful bedside manner nowadays.
-I can immediately think of some very good ones, by the way.
-Yes - they do exist.
+I can immediately think of some very good ones.
+Yes - they exist and are the majority.

 Be respectful of the specialist before you.
 Who cares about their personality?
-All that matters is that you want the best treatment done by the best person.
-Its not a personality contest.
+All that matters is that you want the best treatment by the best person.
+It is not a personality contest.

-Bite your lip, if you have to, smile and state your case firmly, supported in writing, if you had time, all the while being very careful that you do not commit the ultimate sin, which is to tell the specialist how to do his or her job.
-Listen carefully to the surgeon's expert advice, then make your decision about which, of the choices placed before you appears to be the most suitable for you.
+Be polite and respectful, state your case firmly, supported in writing, if you had time, all the while being very careful that you do not commit the ultimate sin, which is to tell the specialist how to do his or her job.
+Listen carefully to the surgeon's expert advice, then make your decision about which, of the choices placed before you, appears to be the most suitable for you.

-Go easy on pain killers and sleeping medications and do not take anti inflammation drugs unless you really need them
+Go easy on painkillers and sleeping medications and do not take anti inflammation drugs unless you really need them

 Healing is only as good as your liver.
 All pain and sleeping medications are hard on your liver.
 Pain is fine - suffering is not.
 Pain tells you when to back off and when to stop.
-Pain warns you that, whatever it is you are doing, you may be doing more damage if you persist.
-Hence its not as good idea to kill pain to the point where you do more harm.
+Pain warns you that, whatever it is you are doing, you may do more damage if you persist.
+Hence it's not a good idea to kill pain to where you do more harm.

 Suffering is different.
-Suffering is pain that is too intense and been going on for too long, to the extent that it is doing harm of itself.
-This is where cautious medication is called for.
+Suffering is pain that is too intense and been going on for too long and doing harm of itself.
+Suffering justifies cautious medication.

-You are going to have to work it out, between you and your doctor as to what is just right for you at each stage of healing, because we all are different and have a huge range of pain tolerances among us.
-Just make sure that it is sufficient to get you through the day and night while retaining a degree of sanity.
+You are going to have to work it out between you and your doctor what is just right for you at each stage of healing, because we all are different and have an enormous range of pain tolerances among us.
+Just make sure it suffices to get you through the day and night while retaining sanity.

-Surgery on a broken or dislocated collarbone will almost certainly result in a quicker reduction in pain (after the fresh bout of pain following surgery).
-Sleep will be much better and months of pain will be compressed into a matter of weeks.
-So, if pain is really getting you down, then this is all the more reason to insist on surgical repair.
+Surgery on a broken or dislocated collarbone will cause a quicker reduction in pain (after the fresh bout of pain following surgery).
+Sleep will be much better and it will compress several weeks of pain into a matter of weeks.
+If pain is really getting you down, then this is all the more reason to insist on surgical repair.